 In a typical day, Shelby McCreedy might deal with, oh, money laundering, public indecency, intoxication, and some kind of theft.
 A special agent for the Iowa Division of Criminal Investigation, McCreedy “deals with bad guys all day.”
 But at home?
 It’s all about cooking: “I’m like Betty Crocker—with a gun,” she jokes.

-No, really: Shelby is a cop who cooks.
-She’s not kidding about the Betty Crocker part.
-More than cooking to decompress, Shelby cooks to re-create for her family the culture of grown-at-home, scratch-made goodness she grew up with spending summers on her grandparents Iowa farm.
-And she’s really good at it, if these Caramel Pecan Cinnamon Rolls are any example.
+Shelby is a cop who cooks.
+She cooks to decompress.
+She cooks to re-create for her family the culture of grown-at-home, scratch-made goodness she grew up with spending summers on her grandparents Iowa farm.
+And she cooks to win, as these Caramel Pecan Cinnamon Rolls show.
 Enormous but feathery-textured, buttery, and crammed with toasted pecans, caramel, and cinnamon, McCreedy’s sticky buns won the top prize in the Tones Best Cinnamon Roll Contest at the Iowa State Fair.
 It took her three tries to win the contest, and a lot of years collaborating with cooking mentor and neighbor Shari before that.
 “We call Shari’s kitchen the laboratory,” says Shelby.

 She also credits her grandmother “who always tried to get me to come in to the kitchen to learn how to cook when I was a kid.
 Back then, I always preferred baling hay or tending the livestock with grandpa, but now, I’ve returned to the things grandma taught me and am teaching my own children.”
 Grandma would be proud.

 - 4, 8-inch round or square baking pans

 - 1/2 cup warm water (100° to 110°F)

 - 2 cups milk